SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 * A public image registry that has a repository called `demo-connect-cluster`.
 * Most importantly, a `Twitter Developer Account` that enables you to use Twitter API for development purposes.
 In this example we are going to use it with one of our Kafka Connect connectors.
+  * [This](https://github.com/systemcraftsman/strimzi-kafka-cli/tree/master/examples/5_connect) part of the repository.
+    Clone this repository to be able to use the scripts provided for this example.

 As a recommendation create the namespace first: